-YKHC Pediatric TB Officers: Kim Fisher DO

-Mien Chyi MD
+YKHC Pediatric TB Officer: Mien Chyi MD

-- · Please ensure they are aware of any child with possible TB. - Non-urgent questions can be sent by email, which will be addressed on the next business day.
+- · Please ensure she is aware of any child with possible TB. - Non-urgent questions can be sent by email, which will be addressed on the next business day.

 Alaska State Epidemiology: (907) 269-8000